-Class Trait: Skill vs Combat A Rogue can use greater armor and shields in exchange for less skills.
-A Rogue wearing armor greater than AC 2 or using a shield greater than 24" cannot use any Rogue skills, except Disguise and Interrogate.
-A Rogue can regain their use after 30 seconds of not bearing the heavier armor or larger shield.
-Class Trait: Rogues with the 'Make Poison' skill may gather components for poisons from certain monsters.
+A Rogue can use greater armor greater than AC 2 or using a shid Disguise and Interrogate.
+A Rog heavier armor or larger shield. eld greater than 24" cannot use any Rogue skills, except Rogues with the 'Make Poison' skill may gather components for poisons from certain monster.
 For each creature type listed below that is killed on a successful land search, they may make three doses of the poison type listed for no gold cost.
-If a creature is in more than one category, it is the Rogue's choice.
+If a creature is in more than one category it is the Rogue's choice.
 These still count toward the normal number of poisons that a Rogue can make each day.
 The components are not transferable, but the final poisons can be transferred as normal.
-Only one Rogue can gain this benefit per creature slain. • Death: Wyvern, Dragon (any) • Paralysis: Black Dragon, Ghoul, Wererat • Agony: Green Dragon, Mummy, Giant Spider, Vrock, Wererat, Wyvern • Hallucination: Wererat Class Trait: Loot Discovery A Rogue on a Land Search can obtain loot from NPCs by rolling on the 'Loot Discovery' chart (refer to Chapter Twelve; Rogue: Loot Discovery).
-Weapons Armor Class (Max) Shield Size (Max) Symbol Any non-Black under 6' AC3 36" Skeleton Key surrender any Transferable Items that they have for their role.
-Some NPCs will have additional wealth or adventure items that other character types will not find when looting, and which only a Rogue would discover.
+Only one Rogue can gain this benefit per creature slain. • Death: Wyvern, Dragon (any) • Paralysis: Black Dragon, Ghoul, Wererat • Agony: Green Dragon, Mummy, Giant Spider, Vrock, Wererat, Wyvern • Hallucination: Wererat I land search, they may make re is in more than one category, mber of poisons that a Rogue he final poisons can be creature slain.
+A Rogue on a Land Search can obtain loot from NPCs by rolling on the 'Loot Discovery' chart Loot Discovery (refer to Chapter Twelve; Rogue: Loot Discovery).
+Weapons Armor Class (Max) Shield Size (Max) Symbol